NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/nextflow.rst

 Generated files
 ################

-The pipeline will create a bunch of files in your working directory as it goes:
+The pipeline will create a bunch of files in your directory as it goes:

 .. code-block:: bashrc